 - being able to move to be comfortable – labouring women often need to have gravity and to move to ease pressure, to maximise space in the pelvis and to respond to what feels right.

 - listening to your body – I have yet to experience a labouring woman who doesn’t want to get up and move.

 - using your breathing to stay calm and to work with contractions – this makes all the difference, I have seen this change labours from being out of control to being relaxed and manageable.
 This is something you can control when you may feel you have no control with your labour.

-- drink water, eat if are hungry – this helps to give you and your baby the energy you need and so you don’t become dehydrated.
+- drinking water regularly, eating if are hungry – this helps to give you and your baby the energy you need and so you don’t become dehydrated.

-- go to the loo regularly – this helps to keep you comfortable and to maximise the space for your baby.
+- going to the loo regularly – this helps to keep you comfortable and to maximise the space for your baby.

 Labour is a dance of needs…

 - gentle words of encouragement-firm words to continue

 - cuddles and a hand to hold-wanting space

 - being guided by your body-needing suggestions to refocus

 - feeling like you can do this-feeling like you are struggling

 Birth supporters need to be responsive, caring and encouraging.